-Data and streaming for K2 Media Client systems
+Data and streaming for K2 systems

-After making 1GBaseT network connections as described in "Connecting the Ethernet network cabling" on page 44, use the following procedure to configure the network settings.
+After making 1GBaseT network connections as described in "Connecting the Ethernet network cabling" on page 48, use the following procedure to configure the network settings.
 Once configured, you can perform the following tasks:

-- General networking tasks such as file sharing, mapping network drives, or importing/exporting from networked devices using standard media file formats. - Remote control and configuration of the K2 Media Client using AppCenter workstation from a control point PC. - Remote control of the K2 Media Client using devices and applications software developed for the K2 Media Client that use industry standard remote control protocols over Ethernet. - Stream media transfers between K2 systems using the General Exchange Format (GXF) as described in SMPTE 360M.
-GXF streaming transfers allow loading and playing a clip before the transfer is complete.
+- General networking tasks such as file sharing and mapping network drives. - Remote control and configuration of the K2 Media Client using AppCenter workstation from a control point PC. - Remote control of the K2 Media Client using devices and applications software developed for the K2 Media Client that use industry standard remote control protocols over Ethernet. - Stream media transfers between K2 systems and other supported Grass Valley systems.
+Streaming transfers allow loading and playing a clip before the transfer is complete.

-Setting up the K2 system for streaming transfer has the following network requirements:
+Setting up the K2 system for FTP/streaming transfer has the following network requirements:

-- Some kind of name resolution process must be followed.
+- For internal storage K2 Media Clients, the K2 Media Client itself is the source/destination for FTP/streaming transfers.
+FTP/streaming traffic uses the FTP GigE port on the K2 Media Client. - For K2 Media Clients with external (shared) storage on a K2 Storage System, a K2 Media Server is the source/destination for FTP/streaming transfers.
+FTP/streaming traffic uses the FTP GigE port on the K2 Media Server.
+No transfers go to/from the external storage K2 Media Client directly. - Some kind of name resolution process must be followed.
 You must either reference host names through hosts files located on each networked device or edit the DNS entries.
 To edit the DNS entries, see your network administrator.
-To set up host files, see "Connecting the Ethernet network cabling" on page 44. - The host name of all peer K2 systems, M-Series, and Profile XP systems must be added to a Remote host registry using the K2 Media Client Configuration Manager. - To import to or export from a K2 system, both the source and destination need to be in the same domain.
+To set up host files, see "Connecting the Ethernet network cabling" on page 48.

+- The host name of all peer K2 systems, M-Series, and Profile XP systems must be added to a Remote host registry using the K2 Media Client Configuration Manager. - To import to or export from a K2 system, both the source and destination need to be in the same domain.